NatNight99/english-for-designers/03_content_first/About_me.md

 Hi, my name is Natálie Němcová.
 I’m an aspiring illustrator, 3D sculptor, animator, and writer with love for folktales and storytelling.
 I have been fascinated by nature and fantastical creatures as long as I could remember and it left a great impact on my work.
-I devoted my life to studying works of art, animated films and European mythology.
+I devoted my life to studying works of art, animated films, and European mythology.
 I’m still finding my creative voice, but I know what I’d like to achieve in life.

 ![potrait for english_2](https://github.com/NatNight99/english-for-designers/assets/129601977/2d0206f5-93ac-4090-9506-7518df017507)